JortvD/rust-migration-thesis/README.md

 - Analyze per heuristic

 ### Subquestion 4
-> For projects that completed migration, to what extent is technical debt reduced?
+> For projects that completed migration, how do key quality attributes change after migration?

-(Notes: Should I keep using positive outcome "reduced" or should it all be neutrally phrased?)

 #### Steps
 - Q.A: How do I select a before and after point in time (commit) to analyze? -> ?